 Ms. Chiu has significant experience in matters related to education technology and data privacy, including negotiation of technology contracts, federal and state data privacy compliance, and website accessibility compliance.
 She has presented at conferences hosted by the Association of California School Administrators (ACSA), California Education Technology Professionals Association (CETPA), and California Association of School Business Officials (CASBO).
 She is regularly called on to deliver workshops to school administrators and employees regarding data privacy and cyber citizenship.

 Ms. Chiu also advises clients on all aspects of real estate transactions, including acquisition and disposal of real property, preparation of purchase and sale documents, due diligence review, and close of escrow.
 She also provides guidance on a range of charter issues, including charter petition review, renewal, and oversight.

 Ms. Chiu serves as an adjunct professor at the University of San Diego School of Law, where she previously earned her Juris Doctor degree.

-Ms. Chiu earned her Juris Doctor from the University of San Diego School of Law.
-While there, she received the Order of Barristers Statue of Justice Award, and was also the recipient of the Student Leader Scholarship and Summer Community Service Grant.
-Additionally, she chaired the USD Appellate Moot Court Board and was a Permanent Member of the San Diego International Law Journal.
-Ms. Chiu's legal writing includes publication of Drawing the Line Between Competing Interests: Strengthening Online Data Privacy Protection in an Increasingly Networked World (14 San Diego Int’l L.J.
+While in law school, Ms. Chiu clerked for the United States Attorney’s Office and the Office of the United States Trustee.
+She also chaired the USD Appellate Moot Court Board, competed in national moot court tournaments, and won second place in the Federal Bar Association Thurgood A. Marshall Memorial Moot Court Competition.
+She was awarded the Order of Barrister’s Statue of Justice, and is a Permanent Member of the San Diego International Law Journal.
+Her legal writing includes publication of Drawing the Line Between Competing Interests: Strengthening Online Data Privacy Protection in an Increasingly Networked World (14 San Diego Int’l L.J.
 281 (2013)).
-She also holds a Bachelor of Arts in Political Science from the University of California, Irvine.
+Prior to law school, she received a Bachelor of Arts in Political Science, with honors, from the University of California, Irvine.